Sharky's Machine: Casting

 Reynolds says the "key" to the cast was getting Brian Keith to play a role.
 "After that it was easy to get actors."

-Fashion model Rachel Ward was cast in the female lead after being spotted in Time magazine as "the face of the 80s".
+Fashion model Rachel Ward was cast in the female lead after being spotted in Time as "the face of the 80s".
 She was cast six days before filming.
 Reynolds:

-That was like starting King Kong' without the gorilla.
-I kept saying, She'll turn up, she'll turn up.'
+That was like starting King Kong without the gorilla.
+I kept saying, 'She'll turn up, she'll turn up.'
 Then I saw Time magazine...
 I wanted an actress who could speak Italian and French, and since she was English, I thought she might have the kind of foreign attitude that I was seeking.
 When she came in my office and I heard her voice, deep like Bacall's, I thought she would be ideal.
 But Catherine Deneuve once told me that to judge how a beautiful woman will appear on the screen you must look through the camera and see if it has a love affair with her.
 I picked up a viewfinder and looked at Rachel.
 I damn near fell over.

+The film was Ward's breakout role, her only prior film appearance has been in the slasher film Night School (released the same year).
+Both Stephanie Beacham and Clio Goldsmith had been considered for the role before she was cast.
 "She's going to be a big star," said Reynolds.
 "She just jumps off the screen.
 She has the kind of sensuous appeal that Ava Gardner had."

-Shooting
+Filming

 Filming took place in Atlanta from January to March 1981.
 "I liked the idea of working in Atlanta, where I've spent a lot of time," said Reynolds.
 "I made Deliverance, Smokey, The Longest Yard and Gator, my first film as a director, all in Georgia."

 At 220 feet, the stunt from Atlanta's Hyatt Regency Hotel (doubling for the Westin Peachtree Plaza) still stands as the highest free-fall stunt ever performed from a building for a commercially released film.
 The stuntman was Dar Robinson.
 Despite it being a record-setting fall, only the beginning of the stunt, as he goes through the window, was used in the film.
 A dummy was used for the outside wide shot of the fall beside the skyscraper.

-Diehl, who was 50 when he wrote the novel, saw the movie shot on location in and around his hometown of Atlanta.
-El Mongol played the part of the limo driver in the film.
+Diehl, who was 50 when he wrote the novel, saw the movie shot on location in and around his hometown of Atlanta, and makes a cameo appearance in the final film.